-Homes for Pinellas is a partnership among local governments across the county who have agreed to work together to address the critical shortage of affordable homes.
-It’s part of the Advantage Pinellas plan to address long-term, countywide needs for transportation, jobs and housing to improve the lives of our current and future residents.
+Local governments across the county have agreed to work together to address the critical shortage of affordable homes.
+This cooperative effort is part of the Advantage Pinellas plan to address long-term, countywide needs for transportation, jobs and housing to improve the lives of our current and future residents.

 THE NEED FOR ACTION